zyz3413/skills-github-pages/_posts/Comments on Lippmann and Rasmussen.md

 Here are some comments on the Precalculus book by Lippmann and Rasmussen.

+Chapter 1: Functions

+Section 1.1 Functions and Function Notation

+Tables as Functions

+p.4 Not every function can be represented by a table.
+This point should probably be made clearer.

+Solving and Evaluating Functions

+p.5 "Solving a function could produce more than one solution, since different inputs can produce the same output."
+This could use more explanation.
+The word "solution" has more than one meaning.
+In the context of solving equations, we are given an output and asked to find *all* inputs that correspond to that output.
+Each possible input is called a *solution*.
+This is *not* the same as ``the solution'' as in, "the answer to the problem."
+The authors never say what they mean by a "solution."

+Graphs as Functions

+p.6 There is a lack of precision regarding graphs and functions of graphs.
+At first, the authors clearly make a distinction between a graph and a function: "Oftentimes a graph of a relationship can be used to define a function."
+"Which of these graphs defines a function $y=f(x)$?"
+But a few lines later, they write, "Graph 1 is not a one-to-one function."
+So is a graph a function or not?

+p.7 The statement of the horizontal line test is ambiguous.
+"Draw horizontal lines through the graph.
+If any horizontal line crosses the graph more than once, then the graph does not define a one-to-one function."
+What they mean is that if there is *any* horizontal line that crosses the graph more than once, the function is not one-to-one.
+They don't mean just the lines that you drew.
+Obviously it's not possible to draw every single line.
+So then what is the point of drawing horizontal lines through the graph?

+Formulas as Functions

+Section 1.2 Domain and Range

+Section 1.3 Rates of Change and Behavior of Graphs

 1.3 There is a good explanation of average rate of change.

 p.37 Is there an explanation of what the triangle means?